PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-19-postgres-schemas.md

 > alter database stan set search_path to "$user";
 ALTER DATABASE
 ```

-(This command will not effect the current session.
+(Unlike changes made with the `SET` command, this change will persist but won't effect the current session.
 Reconnect to the database to observe the change.)

 With this method, when my eponymous schema doesn't exist, trying to create a new object returns an error: